lposani/decodanda/README.md

 For a guided explanation of some of the best practices implemented by Decodanda, you can refer to [my teaching material](https://tinyurl.com/ArtDecod) for the Advanced Theory Course in Neuroscience at Columbia University.

-If you are interest in collaborating or contributing to the project, please contact me through [this module](https://forms.gle/iifpsAAPuRBbYzxJ6).
+If you are interested in collaborating or contributing to the project, get in touch with me through [this module](https://forms.gle/iifpsAAPuRBbYzxJ6) or shoot me an old-fashioned email!.

 Have fun, drink water, and decode safely!